A Sharp Threshold for Bootstrap Percolation in a Random Hypergraph: The Second Phase in the Supercritical Case

 Recall the definition of $Q_v^0(m+1)$ from the description of the second phase process in the supercritical case, given in Subsection~\ref{subsup}.
-If $\xi_e$ is the Bernoulli random variable which is equal to 1 if and only if $e \subseteq V(\mathcal{G})_{q}$, we have $Q_v^0(m+1) \ge X,$ where
+Given $e\in E(\mathcal{G})$, let $\xi_e$ be the Bernoulli random variable which is equal to 1 if and only if $e \subseteq V(\mathcal{G})_{q}$ and define